-Leg is the part of lower limb between knee and ankle.
-The osseous framework of leg is composed of two bones –tibia and fibula.
+Leg is the part of the lower limb between knee and ankle.
+The osseous framework of the leg is composed of two bones –tibia and fibula.

 The tibia is a medial and larger of the two bones.

-The bone is similar to radius bone of the upper limb.
+The bone is similar to the radius bone of the upper limb.

 Structure of Tibia

-The upper end of the tibia is markedly expanded from side to side, to from two large condyles which overhang beyond the posterior surface of the shaft.
-Intercondylar area is the area between two condyles.
+The upper end of the tibia is markedly expanded from side to side, to form two large condyles which overhang beyond the posterior surface of the shaft.
+The intercondylar area is the area between two condyles.
 Lower down anteriorly, tibial tuberosity is present.

 The central part of the articular surface is slightly concave and comes in contact with the femoral condyle.
 The flatter peripheral part separated from the femoral condyle by the medial meniscus [menisci are discussed in greater detail in knee joint anatomy].
 The lateral margin of the articular surface is raised to cover the medial intercondylar tubercle.

 The lateral condyle overhangs more than the medial condyle and the articular surface is nearly circular [oval in medial condyle].
 It articulates with lateral condyle of femur and in peripheral part is covered by lateral meniscus [similar to medial condyle].
 The central part is slightly concave just like medial condyle and comes in contact with femoral condyle.